Pinterest Pixel

 To convert millimeters to feet in Excel, use the CONVERT function: enter =CONVERT(cell_reference, "mm", "ft") in a cell, replacing cell_reference with the actual cell containing the mm value.

-How do I accurately convert millimeters to feet in Excel?
+How to accurately convert millimeters to feet in Excel?

-How do I change from mm to inches in Excel?
+How to convert millimeters to inches in Excel?

 How to calculate feet in Excel?